 Our Grand Lodge Education Officer, coordinates a Masonic Book Club, which mails to its members a new and interesting title every three - four months.
 Contact the Grand Lodge Education Officer or the Grand Lodge office if you'd like to join or would like more information.

 The Grand Lodge has chartered two Educational Lodges, No. 1001 in the Duluth area and No. 1002 in the Twin Cities and southern Minneosta, a group of Masons who share an interest in reading, discussions and further study.
 Any Mason can join and participate in online discussions and the occasional meeting.
-One of the largest and best known education lodges in the Southern California Research Lodge.
-If you are looking for a Maosnic book or paper, this research lodge is an excellent source.

 Finally, within the Masonic Family, the Scottish Rite and York Rite provide a wealth of educational opportunities for those seeking Further Light in Masonry.
 The Scottish and York Rites are two of our several peer groups that share the Masonic values of Political Freedom, Religious Tolerance and Personal Integrity.
 You may learn more about both of these groups from their pages on the Grand Lodge website.